rseragon/rseragon.github.io/_posts/2024-03-15-battle-backend-1.md

 4. **Hono       +  Bun**: Bun has been in quite the popularity now.
 It's super-fast runtime is one of the main reason I wanted to do this benchmark.

 But what about the other languages?
 Yes, languages like Golang, Rust are definitely an option.
 I'm just too time contrained to learn and deploy these languages.
-So, I put them on hold as of now, .
+So, I put them on hold as of now.

 ## How to test them?
 The initial problem was how should I test them?<br />